bwbowen15/Narvis/README.md

 Hi everyone.
 I am working on my own personal AI assistant named Narvis(Not Jarvis ;).
+This is done in free time so updates may be rare.
 Heres the plan